 National Environmental Policy Act Compliance

 A Draft Environmental Impact Statement (DEIS) for developing a Federal Subsistence Management Program was distributed for public comment on October 7, 1991.
 That document described the major issues associated with Federal subsistence management as identified through public meetings, written comments, and staff analysis, and examined the environmental consequences of four alternatives.
-Proposed regulations (Subparts A, B, and C) that would implement the preferred alternative were included in the DEIS as an appendix.
-The DEIS and the proposed administrative regulations presented a framework for an annual regulatory cycle regarding subsistence hunting and fishing regulations (Subpart D).
+Proposed regulations (subparts A, B, and C) that would implement the preferred alternative were included in the DEIS as an appendix.
+The DEIS and the proposed administrative regulations presented a framework for an annual regulatory Start Printed Page 25696cycle regarding subsistence hunting and fishing regulations (Subpart D).
 The Final Environmental Impact Statement (FEIS) was published on February 28, 1992.

 Based on the public comments received, the analysis contained in the FEIS, and the recommendations of the Federal Subsistence Board and the Department of the Interior's Subsistence Policy Group, the Secretary of the Interior, with the concurrence of the Secretary of Agriculture, through the U.S. Department of Agriculture—Forest Service, implemented Alternative IV as identified in the DEIS and FEIS (Record of Decision on Subsistence Management for Federal Public Lands in Alaska (ROD), signed April 6, 1992).
 The DEIS and the selected alternative in the FEIS defined the administrative framework of an annual regulatory cycle for subsistence hunting and fishing regulations.
 The final rule for Subsistence Management Regulations for Public Lands in Alaska, Subparts A, B, and C, published May 29, 1992, implemented the Federal Subsistence Management Program and included a framework for an annual cycle for subsistence hunting and fishing regulations.
 The following Federal Register documents pertain to this rulemaking: